 Migratory Student Services

-Northwest Education Services (formerly TBAISD) seeks to ensure migratory students and their families and English Learners have their educational and human services met.
+Northwest Education Services (North Ed) seeks to ensure migratory students and their families and English Learners have their educational and human services met.
 Services span seven counties including Antrim, Benzie, Charlevoix, Emmet, Grand Traverse, Kalkaska, Leelanau and Manistee through a partnership with Char-Em and Manistee ISDs.
 We collaborate with 25 school districts and organizations across the region to provide students and families with a strong network of support.

 Title I Part C- Migrant Education Program